EXCLUSIVE-U.S. DEA 'most interested' in U.S. investors in Canadian marijuana firms

 Hopes that more U.S. states will follow the lead of Washington and Colorado and approve ballot initiatives that make marijuana legal for adult use have boosted the ranks of investors looking at early stage marijuana-related companies.
 Twenty-three U.S. states have legalized medical marijuana.

 "Some investors look at this and think, 'I'm getting in on the ground floor.
 I'm going to be part of the next Facebook of marijuana, and timing is everything. ...
 I can buy in low and eventually sell super-high when legalization hits,' " said Hilary Bricken, a lawyer at Seattle-based Harris Moure.
 "That day may never come."
-(Reporting by John Tilak in Toronto and Brett Wolf of the Compliance Complete service of Thomson Reuters Accelus in St. Louis; Additional reporting by David Randall in New York; Editing by Amran Abocar, Douglas Royalty and Marguerita Choy)
+(Reporting by John Tilak in Toronto and Brett Wolf of the Compliance Complete service of Thomson Reuters Accelus in St. Louis; Additional reporting by David Randall in New York; Editing by Amran Abocar and Douglas Royalty)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan